cepya2022/Water_Quality_Probe-/README.md

 ### Software

 The research team is continuosly working on and improving the code.
 It is written in c++ programming language inside the Arduino IDE as it is the default language for arduino microcontrollers.
-The system was design to enter sleep mode inside the loop function while the ´measurement´ option is disabled or in between measurements.
+The system was design to enter sleep mode inside the loop function while the `measurement` option is disabled or in between measurements.
 It includes an interruption function which is activated once a message is received via Bluetooth.
 This function wakes the system, executes the corresponding command and once it is finished, it enters the loop again.
 The different commands include turning on/off the measurement cycle and setting its frequency, data query,  sensor calibration and current state information.

 #### Measurement cycles